opennewzealand/linz2osm/README.md

 Special Thanks
 --------------

-linz2osm is made possible with the generous support of
+LINZ-2-OSM is made possible with the generous support of these organisations:

  * Land Information New Zealand http://www.linz.govt.nz/